 I view money obtained this way as “easy come, easy go” try-not-to-notice-it-was-ever-there extra money.
 Like my parents, I know I am lucky to even have this option.
 Therefore, I’m going to pass it on.

 When my son is old enough to remember it, I will help him invest this money.
-I won’t tell him why it is this amount (probably for the same reason my parents didn’t tell me the details of where it came from until I was older).
+Until then, it will sit in a money market account as part of our (hopefully) larger than necessary emergency fund.
+When we invest the $2,000, I won’t tell him why it is this amount (probably for the same reason my parents didn’t tell me the details of where it came from until I was older).

 What I will tell him, is this money exists because it’s fun to watch it grow.
 It will be his first real-life example regarding the power of compound interest.